The world's most extreme ski lifts

 The lifeblood of the off-piste paradise of La Grave is a creaky old cable car in the shadow of La Meije mountain (3,984 meters) in France's Ecrins National Park.

 The quirky lift, more than 40 years old, rises from the 12th-century village at 1,480 meters and trundles, via two intermediary stations, to a high point of 3,200 meters amid a wild and tumbling mountainscape of glaciers, cliffs and crevasses.
 There's only one rudimentary run up here, and no ski patrol.
 This is skiing "sauvage."
 Anyone venturing from the cable car station must trust their skills and their mountain guide to get home safely.

 "La Grave is just an incredibly unique area, and a special place, one of the least explored places in the Alps," says Pelle Lang of La Grave's Skiers' Lodge.
 Did you know?
 The old cable car's days could be numbered.
-The lease is up for renewal in 2017, and locals fear a new owner will over-develop the area and ruin its "authenticity," says Lang.
+In the summer of 2017 a new 30-year lease was awarded to the Alpe d'Huez lift company with instructions to modernise where necessary.
+A new gondola will also replace the drag lift to the top of the ski area at 3,600 meters. www.la-grave.com

 Peak 2 Peak, Whistler: Across the ravine.

-The challenge was how to connect the ski areas of Whistler and Blackcomb in British Columbia without causing environmental damage, or creating a long series of lifts going down one side of the valley and back up the other.
+Two iconic mountains and one steep, forested ravine in between.
+The challenge was how to connect the ski areas of Whistler and Blackcomb in British Columbia without causing environmental damage or creating a long series of lifts going down one side of the valley and back up the other.

 The answer, opened in 2008, was the record-breaking Peak 2 Peak gondola, a 4.4 kilometers aerial tram that allows skiers and boarders to access both mountains in a single day.
 The lift was a record-breaker: the longest unsupported span at 3.024 kilometers, and the highest lift above the valley floor at 436 meters.

 The gondola, with several glass-bottomed cabins, is an 11-minute ride from Whistler's Roundhouse Lodge (1850 meters) to Blackcomb's Rendezvous Lodge above mid level in each ski area.

 Did you know?
-Whistler, which celebrated its 50th anniversary last year, has been voted North America's no. 1 ski resort for three straight years and four of the last five in Ski Magazine's annual awards.
+Whistler, which celebrated its 50th anniversary in 2016, has been voted North America's no. 1 ski resort for three straight years and four of the last five in Ski Magazine's annual awards. www.whistler.com

 Titlis Rotair: Revolutions over the Swiss slopes.

 The world's first fully rotating gondola carries visitors to the 3,208 meters summit of the Klein Titlis mountain far above the town of Engelberg in central Switzerland.
 The revolving Rotair bubble makes one complete spin during the five-minute ride from the mid station at Stand, offering 360-degree views of steep ice fields, crumbling crevasses and the surrounding Uri Alps.

 Engelberg has 22 lifts in all and 82 kilometers of groomed ski runs on mostly north-facing slopes.
 Experts flock here for the lengthy off-piste powder runs in a high-alpine setting.

-From Titlis to town it is a leg-jellying 12 kilometers, or a 2,000 vertical meter descent.
+From Titlis to town, it is a leg-jellying 12 kilometers, or a 2,000 vertical meter descent.

 Lessieres Express, Val d'Isere: Up and over